Richie Rich (1980 TV series)

-Richie Rich was a Saturday morning animated series produced by Hanna-Barbera Productions and was broadcast on ABC from November 8, 1980, to September 1, 1984, based upon the Harvey Comics character of the same name.
+Richie Rich is an American Saturday morning animated series produced by Hanna-Barbera Productions and was broadcast on ABC from November 8, 1980, to September 1, 1984, based upon the Harvey Comics character of the same name.
 The series shared time slots with Scooby-Doo and Scrappy-Doo, The Little Rascals, Pac-Man and Monchhichis over its original four-year broadcast run.
 13 half-hours were produced, split into segments of 12, 7 and 4 minutes.

 Many of the titles of segments were never revealed on air, but the titles were used in comic book issues then recently published at the time of production.

 In 1988, the series was re-broadcast as part of the weekend/weekday programming block The Funtastic World of Hanna-Barbera.

+The series was also the voice acting debut for Nancy Cartwright who has since become better known as the voice of Bart Simpson.

 Plot

 This show details the various adventures of Richie Rich, his family, and his friends.

 Segments

 Richie Rich's adventures are sorted into different segments: